 This recipe is a simple yet filling appetizer which is meant to snack on while drinking your favorite pint or watching the big game.
 Irish nachos are an excellent suggestion to any tailgating party or other social occasions.
 Finger foods like this one are perfect for making mass quantities for feeding large crowds.
 Serve these at your next get together and you will make lots of new friends and stir up some great conversations.

-The best pubs serve dishes that are indulgent and can be perfect for sharing with a friend.
+The best pubs serve Irish recipes that are indulgent and can be perfect for sharing with a friend.
 These gooey Irish nachos are perfect for almost any occasion whether it be St. Patrick’s Day, your next party or sporting event.
 They can be made in large quantities.

 Do Not Make These Homemade Irish Nachos If You’Re Trying To Lose Weight